ni/semi-test-library-dotnet/docs/UserGuide/Overview.md

 >
 > Using the NuGet package allows test programs the option to use the latest version of Semiconductor Test Library without needing to upgrade the STS Software.
 Refer to [NuGet Package Management For STS Projects](NuGetPackageManagementForSTSProjects.md) for more details.

 Additionally, the `TestStandSteps` assembly is installed under the TestStand directory: `C:\Program Files\National Instruments\TestStand <version>\Components\StepTypes\NI_SemiconductorTestSteps\NationalInstruments.SemiconductorTestLibrary.TestStandSteps.dll`.
-TestStand will reference this assembly for Step Types that can be found in TestStand Insertion Pallet.
+TestStand will reference this assembly for Step Types that can be found in TestStand Insertion Palette.

 >[!NOTE]
 > Refer to [Using TestStand Steps](UsingTestStandSteps.md) for more information.